kliewerdaniel/r02/docs/SECURITY.md

 - Randomness source: Prefer a certified **QRNG** for seeding high-entropy pools when hardware is available; otherwise use OS CSPRNG seeded by entropy-harvesting best practices.

 **Warning:** use vetted libraries (libs that implement FIPS/PQC standards) and hardware HSMs.
 Do NOT implement crypto primitives yourself.

+## Runtime Integration Notes
+In production, the implementations in src/qasp/crypto.py will integrate with HSM/KMS for private key operations.
+The TODO comments in the code indicate where HSM calls should plug in (e.g., `store_priv_kem_in_hsm()` or `hs_m_kem_encapsulate()`).
+For QKD, replace the mock service in src/qkd/mock_qkd.py with actual hardware providers exposing REST APIs or direct hardware interfaces.
+Ensure QKD keys are handled only in volatile memory and never logged in plaintext.